A fast powerful X-ray transient from possible tidal disruption of a white dwarf: Observations and Data Analysis

 On 2 July 2025, the EP-WXT detected an X-ray transient exhibiting strong flaring activity, designated EP250702a\cite{GCN40906}.
 The X-ray source was well localized with an uncertainty of only 2.4$^\prime$ (90\% C.L. statistical and systematic), thanks to the good spatial resolution of WXT.
 The source is spatially and temporally consistent with multiple gamma-ray flares, designated GRB 250702D, B, and E (hereafter GRB 250702B), each lasting several hundred seconds and together spanning a period of more than three hours, as detected by the Gamma-ray Burst Monitor (GBM) onboard the Fermi Gamma-ray Space Telescope, with spatial uncertainties of $7.8^\circ$--$14.7^\circ$\cite{GCN40891, GCN40931}.
 Associated hard X-ray and gamma-ray flaring activity from this source was also detected by the Monitor of All-sky X-ray Image (MAXI)\cite{GCN40910}, Konus-Wind\cite{GCN40914}, and the Space Variable Objects Monitor (SVOM)\cite{GCN40923}.
-A backward search in the EP-WXT data revealed the emergence of its X-ray emission already since 01:40:26 Coordinated Universal Time (UTC) on 1 July 2025 (defined as the trigger time), which is about one day before the onset of the reported gamma-ray flares (Methods and Fig.~\ref{fig:opt_img}a).
-A targeted backward search in the Fermi/GBM data also uncovered an untriggered weak flare at 11:55:18 UTC on 1 July 2025, whose localization is broadly consistent with that of EP250702a (Methods and Extended Data Fig.~\ref{fig:gbm_balrog}).
+A backward search in the EP-WXT data revealed the emergence of its X-ray emission already since 01:40:26 Coordinated Universal Time (UTC) on 1 July 2025 (defined as the trigger time), which is about one day before the onset of the reported gamma-ray flares (Fig.~\ref{fig:opt_img}a; Supplementary material, observations and data reduction).
+A targeted backward search in the Fermi/GBM data also uncovered an untriggered weak flare at 11:55:18 UTC on 1 July 2025, whose localization is broadly consistent with that of EP250702a (Fig.~\ref{fig:gbm_balrog} online; Supplementary material, observations and data reduction).

 The detections of \src{} and the associated GRB 250702B have triggered extensive campaigns of multi-wavelength follow-up observations.
 Based on the promptly well determined WXT position, EP-FXT observed \src{} in a quick follow-up on 3 July (approximately two days after the trigger) and further pinned down the source with an uncertainty of 10$^{\prime\prime}$\cite{GCN40917} (Fig.~\ref{fig:opt_img}b), thereby facilitating subsequent multi-wavelength follow-ups.
 The most precise X-ray localization was provided by a 15-ks observation with the {\it Chandra} Advanced CCD Imaging Spectrometer (ACIS) on 18 July (PI: D.-Y. Li), as shown in Fig.~\ref{fig:opt_img}c.
 The coordinates of the X-ray source are right ascension (R.A.) = $18{\rm h}58{\rm m}45.56{\rm s}$ and declination (Dec.) = $-7^{\circ}52^{\prime}26.1^{\prime\prime}$ (J2000), with a $1\sigma$ uncertainty of $0.79^{\prime\prime}$ that includes both statistical and systematic errors.
 A decaying near-infrared (NIR) counterpart, with an extremely red color and located off the nucleus of an underlying galaxy, was identified in Very Large Telescope (VLT) observations starting from 3 July, and a radio counterpart was detected with MeerKAT observations starting on 4 July\cite{Levan2025}.
 These positions are both consistent with the X-ray localization (Fig.~\ref{fig:opt_img}d), pinning down the transient at the outskirt of an external galaxy.
 The redshift of EP250702a was determined to be $z = 1.036 \pm 0.004$ based on a JWST spectroscopic observation\cite{gompertz2025jwst}.
 We performed high-cadence monitoring observations of \src{} by EP-FXT until about 40 days after the trigger, when the source became no longer detectable.